ike9000e/Classic-AltTab/readme.md

 Features
 -----------------------

-	* Can be started or disabled and turned off at any time.
+	* Can be started or turned off at any time.
 	* Does not require to be run with the system startup.
-	* Shows the tray icon that can be used to turn it off (can be disabled).
+	* Shows the tray icon that can be used to turn it off.
 	* Does not require installation of any additional software, like service or driver.
 	* Does not require - but is preferred - to be run with the administrator level priviledges,
+	* Color scheme can be freely changed.
-	* Can be configured from the command line.
+	* Optional configuration from the command line.

 Installation